-We are so conditioned to associate coastal beachside schemes with the colour blue that we often don't consider using anything else for a coastal look.
+One of my favourite coastal looks is a neutral beachside scheme.
+We are so conditioned to associate coastal style with the colour blue that we often don't consider using anything else for this look.
 Although blue is a favourite colour for the majority of us, in fact Pantone say 70%, we may not necessarily want to use it in our homes.
 People often feel obliged though when they live by the magnificence of the ocean to throw in a splash of predictable blue but you can achieve a wonderful relaxed coastal vibe without touching the colour.

-Using the beach as inspiration for a coastal scheme
+1. Using the beach as inspiration for a neutral beachside scheme

-1) Look to the beach for inspiration.
-Take a walk along the sand and really take note of the local colours at your beachside.
-The colours of a beach in far north Queensland will look quite different to a beach in Sydney and of course a beach in the south of England will most likely be covered in pebbles!
+Take a walk along the sand and take careful note of the local colours at your beach.
+The colours in far north Queensland will look quite different to a beach in Sydney and of course a beach in the south of England will most likely be covered in pebbles!
 It is always a good idea to use local inspiration so that your house fits into the area.
 For example, there’s nothing worse than seeing a house of bluestone in an area that is built on sandstone, so think about what is local to you and will therefore naturally work.

-Finding a wall colour for a beachside neutral scheme
+3) Finding a wall colour for a neutral beachside scheme

-3) A colour palette for a beachside scheme should start with an off white or neutral for the walls to keep the look light and airy.
+A colour palette for a beachside scheme should start with an off white or neutral for the walls to keep the look light and airy.
 Grab some paint chips from your local hardware store and lay them out with your inspirational pieces.
 (Remember that in some areas you can’t take shells etc. from the beach so you may need to rely on photographs).
 Look at the pieces from your walk that really attracted you.
 Was it the soft greys of weathered driftwood, the mix of white and grey from pebbles or the crisp white of a shell?
+Did you like the soft greens that cling to the dunes?
 Use these to match your wall colour.

 Related: How to find the right white